iknowjason/PurpleCloud/README.md

 * Domain:  RTC.LOCAL
 * Domain Administrator Creds:  RTCAdmin:Password123
 * Deploys four IP subnets
 * Deploys intentionally insecure Azure Network Security Groups (NSGs) that allow RDP, WinRM (5985, 5986), and SSH from the Public Internet.
-Secure this as per your requirements.
-WinRM is used to automatically provision the hosts.
+Can be secured to your source network prefix using src_ip variable.
 * Post-deploy Powershell script that adds registry entries on each Windows 10 Pro endpoint to automatically log in each username into the Domain as respective user.
 This feature simulates a real AD environment with workstations with interactive domain logons.
 When you attempt to RDP into the endpoints, simulated adversary is met with:
 * **Approximate build time:**  24 minutes
 * **Approximate Monthly Cost:**  $331.44 per month